Yuuzi261/EchordMind/docs/README.md

 ## Contribution

 Contributions are welcome!
 Please read the [Contribution Guide](https://github.com/Yuuzi261/EchordMind/blob/main/docs/CONTRIBUTING.md) to learn how to contribute, including coding standards and workflow.
-~~_But before that, someone might need to help me write this file, as I haven’t figured out what the CONTRIBUTING.md should contain._~~

 ## License